-In no instance will a Conservation Incentive Program (CIP) incentive total more than 100% of the purchase price or cost of an item or service.
+In no instance will a CIP incentive total more than 100% of the purchase price or cost of an item or service.

 All incentives are subject to all conditions detailed in the CIP policies.

 The Environmental Department issues Tribal Hunting Permits to Gun Lake Tribal Citizens and their spouses to hunt on Tribal lands.
 Permits are valid April 1 through March 31 of the following year.
-Hunting and Trapping is regulated through the Wildlife Conservation Ordinance adopted by Tribal Council Resolution 17-1030 (September 7, 2017) and amended by Tribal Council Resolution 18-1100 (September 27, 2018.
+Hunting and Trapping is regulated through the Wildlife Conservation Ordinance, enacted by Tribal Council Resolution 17-1030 (September 7, 2017) and amended by Tribal Council Resolution 18-1100 (September 27, 2018.
 The full ordinance can be found on the Member’s Portal along with the current Tribal Land Hunting Maps.

-Household Hazardous Waste Recycling is open to the Tribal Community Monday through Friday at the Government Campus.
-Appointments are necessary.
+Household Hazardous Waste Recycling is open to the Tribal community Monday through Friday by appointment only.
+Accepted items include:

 - Old/expired household cleaning products